Highlander (comics): Synopsis

-In 1804 Connor served on the H.M.S.
-Victory, against Napoleon's troops and fought with The Kurgan, who was on board a French vessel.
-Connor stabbed Kurgan but before he could take his head, the mainmast fell down and the ship sank.
+In 1804 Connor served on HMS Victory, against Napoleon's troops and fought with The Kurgan, who was on board a French vessel.
+Connor stabbed Kurgan, but before he could take his head, the mainmast fell down and the ship sank.
 The Kurgan revived and took Connor's Masamune (sword) as his own then he walked away over the bottom of the ocean.
 Connor had lost his Masamune and would spend decades looking for it.
-In 1966 Connor received a message from his old friend Ian who had found his sword, it was in the hands of Antonio Direnzo, an illegal art dealer.
+In 1966, Connor received a message from his old friend Ian who had found his sword, it was in the hands of Antonio Direnzo, an illegal art dealer.

-Connor and Ian got to Paris, but shortly after they arrived Connor sensed an Immortal, it was Guerin Billuad, who challenged Connor; the two agreed to meet at Point Royal the following night.
+Connor and Ian got to Paris, but shortly after they arrived Connor sensed an Immortal, it was Guerin Billuad, who challenged Connor; the two agreed to meet at Pont Royal the following night.
 Connor and Ian walked around the City in order to find clues as to where the sword would be sold; eventually Connor met Elizabeth Direnzo, the sister of Antonio.
 The two got along, and she invited him to an illegal antiques auction.
 When Connor came back to his motel room he found Ian dead, killed with a sword.
 Connor suspected Guerin and searched for him.
 Guerin and Connor fought; the fight, however, was broken off when they got on holy ground.
 Elizabeth appeared and invited the two inside.
 At the auction Connor sensed more Immortals like his old friend Sunda Kastagir, but also Toshiro Nakayata who had already bought the Masamune before the auction had even begun.
 Connor decided to wait and get the sword back later.

 The next day Connor and Guerin had their final fight and Connor took the head of his opponent.
 Before that, however, Guerin revealed that he was not Ian's killer.
 Connor went back to Elizabeth and had a good time.
 The next day Toshiro killed Antonio and went back to Japan.
 Connor left Elizabeth in Italy, and followed Toshiro to Japan.
 Connor cut off Toshiro's hand and took the Masamune back, after which Toshiro swore to take revenge and had his hand replaced by a prosthesis.
 Later Connor and Elizabeth are in Florence planning their future, as Connor feels another Immortal nearby; it is Toshiro, who is angry.
 Connor takes his Masamune and fights Toshiro, but is disarmed.
 Elizabeth tries to kill Toshiro but is killed by him.
-In his rage Connor defeats Toshiro and beheads him with his own protese.
+In his rage Connor defeats Toshiro and beheads him with his own blade-arm.

 Elizabeth is buried next to her brother and Connor leaves, to find his own destiny.